Innovative-J/SVG-TradeMark-Engine/README.md

 N/A

 ## Tests
 In order to test the application the user has to first verify that the proper installation for code editor and node.js.
 Once all the necessities are installed the user must simply open a new terminal in teh coder editor and input in the command line "node.js index.js".
 After doing so a prompt of questions will be displayed and guide you to creating a simple logo with the response given from the user.
+Test link []

 ## Questions
 For questions about this project, please input your contact  and .